ECG#

 DataFrame – A dataframe containing the analyzed ECG features.
 The analyzed features consist of the following:

-• ECG_Rate_Mean: the mean heart rate.
+• ECG_Rate_Mean: The mean heart rate.

 • ECG_HRV: the different heart rate variability metrices.